juanls1/ML2_Trabajos/2nd project/README.md

-# Classiffying AI for environment recognition
+# CANONIST.IA: Classiffying AI for environment recognition

 ### Creation of an AI that is capable of receiving an input picture and classify the picture according to its environment